Local Climate Adaptation Tool

 How is LCAT supporting health and economic equity?

 Climate change impacts are not felt equally as many people are more vulnerable due to personal, social and environmental factors.
 Furthermore, climate change is likely to increase current inequalities.
-Stakeholders involved in the co-design of LCAT have consistently voiced their concerns about deepening inequality and, as such, LCAT is being developed to provide datasets on vulnerable groups.
+Stakeholders involved in the co-design of LCAT have consistently voiced their concerns about deepening inequality and, as such, LCAT has been developed to provide information, and datasets, on vulnerable groups.

-For more information, please refer to our User Guide.
+For more information on the tool and methodologies used, please refer to our user guide.